RakshithNM/depslo/README.md

 3. `go run depslo.go ../test/cli/test.json`.
   - It should output: `The psuedo local converted JSON file is at depslo.json`.
 4. You can now see that the `depslo.json` has psuedo localized content.

+🛠️ Contributing
+Pull requests and issues are welcome!